swiss/styleguide/README.md

 ### When I try to build with gulp I have the following error `Syntax error: Invalid US-ASCII character "\xC3"`

-This bug an Hologram bug that should be fix in the next release.
+This is bug an Hologram and is fixed in lastest version.
+Upgrade with `gem install hologram`.

 The workaround is to force UTF8:

 ```
 $ LC_ALL="en_US.UTF-8" gulp